rtrwalker/geotecha/README.rst

  - the `speccon` programs solve one-dimensional partial differential equations associated with multi-layer problems using the spectral Galerkin method.
-Material properties are constant with time but piecewsie-linear with depth.
+Material properties are constant with time but piecewise-linear with depth.
 Loads and boundary conditions are piecewise linear with time (plus a sinusoidal component).
  - `specbeam` models a finite elastic Euler-Bernoulli beam resting on